 - an Officer of the Minister nominated by the Minister.

 - Nominee of the Minister to represent the consumers of the services provided by the courts.

-- Nominee of the the Irish Congress of Trade Unions.
+- Nominee of the Irish Congress of Trade Unions.

 - Nominee of the Minister with relevant knowledge and experience in commerce, finance or administration.

-The Chief Justice is Chairperson of the Board.
+The Chief Justice is the Chairperson of the Board.

 There is a Chief Executive of the Court Service who is in overall management and control.
-His function is to manage and control the staff, administration of business of the Service.
+His function is to manage and control the staff and administration of the business of the Service.
 He is to perform such functions as the Board determines and such as are conferred by law from time to time.

 The Chief Executive is accountable to the Oireachtas Committee in relation to the general administration of the Service.
 He is not accountable to the Committee in relation to the exercise by a judge of judicial functions or by any person other than a judge of limited jurisdiction of a judicial nature.